The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Loewner chains of finite energy and quasiconformality

 Let $\b$ be a $K_\b$-quasiconformal curve from $0$ to $\infty$ in $\m{H}$, $\varphi_\b$ a corresponding quasiconformal mapping.
 Let $\a := \g[0,T]$ a Loewner chain driven by $\l$ with $I_T (\l) \le 4$, with the centered mapping-out function $f_T$.
 By Lemma~\ref{lem_6_sharp}, $\m{H}\backslash \a$ is $K_\a$-quasislit half-plane, where $K_\a$ depends only on $I_T(\a)$.
 It suffices to construct a quasiconformal mapping $\varphi$ compatible with $f_T^{-1} (\b) \cup \a$, with constant depending only on $K_\a$ and $K_\b$ (Figure~\ref{fig_concat}).

-In fact, we only need to construct $F$ quasiconformal in $\m{H}$ which keeps track of the welding, the mapping $\varphi$ which makes the diagram commute can be extended by continuity to $\m{H} \to \m{H}$, and is the quasiconformal map that we are looking for.
-Define first $F$ on $\m{R}$,
+In fact, we only need to construct $F$ quasiconformal in $\m{H}$ which keeps track of the welding, \ie where $\phi_\a$ is the conformal welding of $\a$ with the associated constant $M_\a$ as defined in Lemma~\ref{lem_6_sharp}.
+The mapping $\varphi$ which makes the diagram commute can be extended by continuity to $\m{H} \to \m{H}$, and is the quasiconformal map that we are looking for.
+To construct $F$, first define $F$ on $\m{R}$ by

-where $\phi_\a$ is the conformal welding of $\a$ with the associated constant $M_\a$ as defined in Lemma~\ref{lem_6_sharp}.
 Since $\varphi_\b^{-1}$ is a $K_\b$-quasiconformal mapping $\infty$ onto itself, it extends to a $l(K_\b)$-quasisymmetric function on $\m{R}$ (Lemma~\ref{lem_distorsion}).
 Moreover, the mapping

 is $K$-quasisymmetric on each side of $0$, where $K$ depends only on $K_\a$ and $K_\b$.
-The ratio of dilatation on both sides is controlled by $M_\a$, \ie for $x > 0$,
+Besides, the ratio of dilatations on both sides is controlled by $M_\a$, \ie for $x > 0$,

 thanks to Lemma~\ref{lem_6_sharp}.
 We conclude that $\psi$, hence $F$, are $K$-quasisymmetric with $K$ depending only on $K_\a$ and $K_\b$.
-Using Theorem~{\ref{lem_KJ}}, we conclude that $F$ can be extended to a quasiconformal mapping preserving $i\m{R}_+$ with constant of quasiconformality depending only on $K_\a$ and $K_\b$. \end{pf}
+Using Theorem~{\ref{lem_KJ}}, we conclude that $F$ can be extended to a quasiconformal mapping preserving $i\m{R}_+$ with constant of quasiconformality depending only on $K_\a$ and $K_\b$.

+Cutting the driving function into small energy pieces, with $1/2$-Lip norm less than $4$, allows us to conclude the proof. \end{proof}